How I built CodeCosmos

 Underscore was added very late and is currently used sparingly.
 I added it once I realized that I was implementing a handful of its features (such as debounce).
 I’m also a huge fan of the functional programming style, even in imperative languages, so it’s slowly being added in other places that make sense.

 Overall I’m pretty happy with all these choices.
 I do have my plate full of refactorings that I should do now that I have a much better understanding of how AngularJS works.
 The AngularJS documentation could use a ton of work.
 It’s not the worst I’ve seen, but it’s certainly not sufficient to develop an understanding of what’s going on under the hood, and it’s far from complete.
 The other refactoring I’d like to do is split it all up into more discrete components that I can weave together more coherently with a loader such as RequireJS.

-For persistence I wanted to be able to save documents locally in Web Storage, and I wanted to be able to push them somewhere.
+For persistence I wanted to be able to save documents locally in Web Storage (or, ideally, IndexedDB by default with a fallback), and I wanted to be able to push them somewhere.
 I wanted to ensure that it was easy to self-host and replicate, so I chose CouchDB for the server.
 A future version might use something else, but CouchDB is certainly the simplest solution for my modest requirements.

 Given CouchDB for server-side persistence, the client-side solutions I considered were hood.ie and PouchDB. hood.ie looks interesting, but seems a bit too heavy on server-side node.js, and it’s also very alpha.
 I’ve had some awareness of PouchDB for a long while, and even though it’s still beta, it’s much more mature hood.ie.
 I did find some bugs in PouchDB, but I was able to fix or find workarounds for all of them.